Testosterone Replacement Does Not Cause Heart Attacks

 The prostate cancer link has been widely discredited, and the hormone is now prescribed widely.

-Men who use the products often experience an increase in muscle mass, bone density, libido, and a sense of well-being.
+Men who use the products often experience an increase in muscle mass, bone density, libido, deeper sleep, and a sense of well-being.

 If true, this raises even more questions, because the inability to sleep is linked to all manner of conditions including Alzheimer’s, diabetes, and heart disease.

-Many people report an improvement in their body mass index.
+Many people report an improvement in their Body Mass Index (BMI).

 A presentation given at the American Urological Association Annual Scientific Meeting in 2012 reviewed two studies that demonstrated dramatic improvements in body weight for subjects taking testosterone undecanoate, a long-acting form of the hormone available in Germany.